tabsdata/tutorials/t01_csv_pub_sub/README.md

 subscriber.py
 ```

-Here the folders input and input_02 contain the `customers.csv` file that serve as input files for our tutorial.
+Here the folders `input` and `input_02` contain the `customers.csv` file that serve as input files for our tutorial.
 We'll start by using the file in the `input` folder.
-Towards the end of the article, we'll use the one in `input_02`.
-Python source files - publisher.py and subscriber.py contain the publisher and subscriber functions.
+Towards the end of the tutorial, we'll use the one in `input_02`.
+Python source files - `publisher.py` and `subscriber.py` - contain the publisher and subscriber functions.
 Feel free to take a peak at them, they are pretty straightforward.

 ## 5. Login to the Tabsdata server

 Before you can use Tabsdata, you must login to the server which can be done as follows:

 ```
-$ td login localhost --user admin --password tabsdata
+td login localhost --user admin --password tabsdata
 ```

 # Step 2: Publishing the CSV to Tabsdata

-Once set up, we can now use Tabsdata to process the CSV file to remove the PII columns and publish the resultant data as a table.
+Once set up, we can now use Tabsdata to process the CSV file to select certain columns from it and publish the resultant data as a table.

 Tabsdata organizes data using collections, which act as containers for structured datasets.
 Hence, before publishing the data, we first create a `CUSTOMERS` collection to store the table to be created inside Tabsdata.
 To do that, run the following command in your CLI: